-In an interview with Kane, published with Neville's new YouTube channel The Overlap, the Parky of the Snaptok generation stri stands out.
-On a turf pitch, golf clubs in hand, they discuss Kane's hopes, dreams, and ambitions.
-“It's a moment when I need to see where I am in my career and see where I am and have a good and honest conversation with the president,” he said in a conversation before publicizing his desire to leave.
-Spurs.
+In an interview with Kane, co-published with Neville's new YouTube channel The Overlap, Parky of the Snaptok's generational stride highlights.
+On a turf course, golf clubs in hand, they discuss Kane's hopes, dreams, and ambitions.
+“It is a moment in my career where I need to see where I am and see where I am and have a good and honest conversation with the president,” he said in a recorded conversation before he made public his desire to leave. spurs.
 I hope we can have this conversation.
-I'm sure he will want to make a plan of where he sees him, but ultimately it depends on me and how I feel and what is best for me and my career right now. ”
+I'm sure he'll want to plan where he sees her, but ultimately it's up to me and how I feel and what's best for me and my career right now. ”

 WORD OF THE DAY

-“Once in a while [Snip – Fiver Bad Word Ed] was the season Covid, €$£ and Big Cup finalists.
+” The occasional [Snip – Fiver Bad Word Ed] season has been Covid, €$£ and Big Cup finalists.
 But I read that Raúl Jiménez will play next season.
-I don't know why but that made me wildly happy (nothing to do with the Tin I drank).
+I don't know why, but it made me wildly happy (it has nothing to do with the Tin I was drinking).
 I am a Liverpool fan but I will cheer your every touch.
 Come next season” - Gareth Aherne.

-“ Re: Harry Kane Transfer Saga™ (Five pass).
-Try this from the Caine Rebellion: 'You can't understand until you take command.
+“ Re: Harry Kane Transfer Saga™ (Five-pass).
+Try this one from the Caine Rebellion: 'You won't understand until you take command.
 The loneliest, most oppressive job in the world.
-If you're not an ox, it's a nightmare.
-You are forever on the road of right decisions and good luck, tortuous between gloomy possible mistakes.
-"Good luck then” - Malcolm Foley.
+Unless you're an ox this is a nightmare.
+You are forever on the road of right decisions and good luck, entangled in dreary possible mistakes.
+'Good luck then” - Malcolm Foley.

 Send your letters to [email protected] And you can always tweet The Fiver via @guardian_sport.
 Today's winner of the premise letter of the day… Malcolm Foley.

 NEWS , BITS AND BOBS

-West Ham, Arsenal and Everton are still fighting for Big Vase stains after winning Wednesday.
+West Ham, Arsenal and Everton are still fighting for Big vase stains after winning Wednesday.

-And Eni Aluko has been appointed as the sporting director alongside the new Los Angeles-based Angel.
+And Eni Aluko has been appointed sporting director alongside the new Los Angeles-based Angel.
 City FC.
-“I'm excited to be joining a fantastic female-led ownership group, many of whom I admire and inspire from a young age,” she applauded.
+“I am excited to join a fantastic female-led ownership group, many of whom I admire and inspire from a young age,” she applauded.

 DO YOU STILL WANT MORE?

-“Sounds 80,000”: How it feels for fans to return to Premier League grounds.
+“Sounds to 80,000”: How it feels for fans to be back on Premier League pitches.